datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions_2.md

 You want to improve the performance of this data read.
 What should you do?

-?
-Use .fromQuery operation to read specific fields from the table.
+* Use .fromQuery operation to read specific fields from the table
-> ?
-Call a transform that returns TableRow objects, where each element in the PCollection represents a single row in the table.

 <hr>